Oops in java

 Object

-An object is the instance of a class.
-It is created from the class and actually holds the values of the properties and can use the methods.
+An object is an instance of a class.
+It is created with the class, holds the property values, and can use the methods.
 An object is a real entity, not logical like a class.
 It takes memory when it is created.
 In short, we say class is the template, and the object is the thing made from that template.
-While creating a home, first its map is passed; then, on the basis of that map, the home is made.
-Just like that, the home map is a class, and the home is a real entity like an object.
+A home is made from a map.
+Just like that, the home map is a class, and the home is a real entity,, like an object.
 It is created using a new keyword.

 1. Modularity